Random cubic planar graphs converge to the Brownian sphere: First results about the metric properties of random cubic planar graphs

 \subsection{A first bound on the diameter}

-For later purpose, we need to establish a first bound on the diameter of random connected cubic planar graphs (resp. multigraphs), which is the analogue of the one for random planar graphs obtained in~\cite{chapuy2015diameter}.
+{e@\textbf{maps and graphs}!diameter@\ttt{$\mathrm{Diam}(\mg)$}{diameter of $\mg$}} For later purpose, we need to establish a first bound on the diameter of random connected cubic planar graphs (resp. multigraphs), which is the analogue of the one for random planar graphs obtained in~\cite{chapuy2015diameter}.
 We say that a property $A_{n,\epsilon}$ related to a random object of size $n$, and also formulated in terms of a real parameter $\epsilon>0$, holds \emph{a.a.s. with exponential rate} if there are positive constants $a,b,c$ such that $P(\mathrm{not}\ A_{n,\epsilon})\leq a\,\exp(-b\,n^{c\epsilon})$ for all $n\geq 0$ and $\epsilon>0$ small enough.
-The \emph{diameter} of a graph $\mathrm{g}$, denoted $\mathrm{Diam}(\mathrm{g})$, is the maximum of the pairwise distances between vertices in $\mathrm{g}$.
+The \emph{diameter} of a graph $\mg$, denoted $\mathrm{Diam}(\mg)$, is the maximum of the pairwise distances between vertices in $\mg$.